sf-wdi-19-20/modules/w10_d2_2_angular_http/README.md

 ## Challenges

-TODO: Add DareToDiscover docs

-We're going to be using Angular $http and the <a href="http://daretodiscover.herokuapp.com" target="_blank">DareToDiscover API</a> to build a wine discovery app.
+We're going to be using Angular $http and the <a href="https://github.com/arsood/SampleAPI#wines" target="_blank">DareToDiscover API</a> to build a wine discovery app.
 DareToDiscover is a RESTful API, so its request syntax follows this pattern:

 **Base URL:** http://daretodiscover.herokuapp.com